John James Akpan Udo-Edehe: Background

-Akpan Udo-Edehe was born on 9 November 1963 in Afaha Offot, Uyo Local Government Area of Akwa Ibom State.

-He studied at Holy Trinity College, Mbiakong, in Uruan LGA (1975–1979), and in 1990 was admitted to the University of Uyo, where he studied Sociology/Anthropology.
+Udo-Edehe was born on 9 November 1963 in Afaha Offot, Uyo Local Government Area of Akwa Ibom State.
+He studied at Holy Trinity College, Mbiakong, in Uruan LGA, from 1975 to 1979.
+In 1990, he was admitted to the University of Uyo, where he studied Sociology/Anthropology.
 Later he studied for an M.Sc in Sociology of Development at the University of Calabar, graduating in 2006.
 He started work in 1980 as Sales Manager/Personal Assistant to the Chairman of Dajucom Nigeria.
 He became Managing Director/Executive Chairman of John Silver Nigeria Limited in 1987.